MicrosoftDocs/dynamics-365-intelligent-order-management/articles/copy-environments-that-use-intelligent-order-management.md

 - Confirm that Intelligent Order Management is installed in the target environment.
 - Plan a validation window after the copy completes to reconfigure integrations and orchestrations.

-## Step 1: Copy Finance and Operations and Dataverse environments
+## Step 1: Copy the finance and operations apps and Dataverse environments

-1. Copy the Finance and Operations database by following the instructions in [Database refresh](/dynamics365/fin-ops-core/dev-itpro/database/database-refresh).
+1. Copy the finance and operations apps database by following the instructions in [Database refresh](/dynamics365/fin-ops-core/dev-itpro/database/database-refresh).
 1. Copy the Power Platform Dataverse environment by following [Copy an environment](/power-platform/admin/copy-environment).

 After the copy completes, the target environment is placed in **administration mode**, and all background operations are disabled.

 ## Step 2: Exit administration mode

+To exit administration mode, follow these steps:

 1. Go to the [Power Platform admin center](/power-platform/admin/admin-documentation).
 1. Select the copied target environment.